 We look forward to continuing to develop our international links and our valued link with St Joseph.

 Saint Joseph - Copley Junior

-During the last three years, Madame Le Normand has visited Copley Junior School to find out about our approach to teaching and learning.
+During the last five years, we have developed a close link with St Joseph in Carquefou.
+Madame Le Normand has visited Copley Junior School for two weeks to find out about our approach to teaching and learning.
 She has led presentations about her school, Saint Joseph, and the local area of Carquefou, near Nantes.
 Year 5 enjoyed workshops led by Madame Le Normand that included finding out the story behind traditional Nantes biscuits (this involved tasting them of course!)

 We have developed a strong link between our two schools to enable our children to find out about the experience of pupils living in a different country.
 In the picture below, you can see children from Madame Le Normand's classes learning about our school by visiting our school website!

 Saint Joseph School has 22 classes, for pupils aged 3-10 years.
 Children in Year 5 write letters and postcards to children of the same age at Saint Joseph and we always look forward to reading the letters and postcards that we receive in return!

 Saint Joseph School in Carquefou, near Nantes

 You can visit Saint Joseph's website by clicking here.
 You can click on 'google translate' to translate the text into English if you wish!
 We created PowerPoint presentations to share information about our local area with each other.
 You can read the information about Carquefou's history, culture and key features by clicking here.